JuliaSymbolics/SymbolicUtils.jl/page/rewrite.md

 ## Rule-based rewriting

 Rewrite rules match and transform an expression.
 A rule is written using either the `@rule` macro or the `@acrule` macro.
+It creates callable `Rule` object.

-Here is a simple rewrite rule:
+Here is a simple rewrite rule, that uses formula for the double angle of the sine function:

 ```julia:rewrite1
 using SymbolicUtils